darklang/dark/docs/eventsV2.md

   %% # Happy path
   %% Load
   Queue -->|Receive notification| EventLoad
-  EventLoad --> |EventPresent| DelayCheck
+  EventLoad --> |EventPresent| LockCheck

   %% Checks
-  %% LockCheck, DelayCheck and RuleCheck are all required before we do a LockClaim.
+  %% LockCheck and RuleCheck are required before we do a LockClaim.
   %% It's not essential that they are run in any particular order: since LockClaim does
   %% not happen in the same transaction of LockCheck, we can't rely on it anyway.
 So we
   %% just do these in the most convenient order based on when the information is
   %% loaded.
-  DelayCheck -->|DelayNone| LockCheck
   LockCheck -->|LockNone| RuleCheck
   LockCheck -->|LockExpired| RuleCheck
-  RuleCheck -->|RuleNone| LockClaim
+  RuleCheck -->|RuleNone| RetryCheck
+  RetryCheck --> |RetryAllowed| LockClaim

   %% Running
   LockClaim --> |LockClaimed| Process